The Birth Of California’s Taxpayer Revolt

 Henry Gardner was assistant city manager for the city of Oakland in 1978.
 Prior to the June election, he had been advising community groups and city councilmembers on what would happen to city services should Prop.
 13 pass.

-“What I remember most is the day after the election,” said Gardner, who went on to become Oakland’s city manager a few years later.
+“What I remember most is the day after the election,” says Gardner, who went on to become Oakland’s city manager a few years later.
 “I don’t think the actual effect of Prop.
 13 really sank in for us until then, when we had to face the fact that those dire predictions had to be executed.”

 Gardner recalls that within weeks, four Oakland fire stations and eight library branches were closed.
 A local museum was forced to scale back its hours.
 The city repaved its roads less frequently.